uptane/deployment-considerations/repositories.md

 Without access to a secure source of time, ECUs may be prevented from receiving the most recent updates.
 If the ECU's time is set too far ahead, it will determine that the current valid metadata is expired and thus be unable to perform an update.
 If the ECU's time is set too far behind, an attacker can freeze or replay old metadata to the ECU.
 (ECUs in Uptane will not accept an earlier time than what has been seen before and signed with the same key.)

 If an ECU does not have a secure clock, we recommend the use of a Time Server for time attestations.
-This section describes how a Time Server can be used in an Uptane implementation.
+The following subsection describes how a Time Server can be used in an Uptane implementation.

 ### Time server